FSSCoding/FSSCoding/README.md

 I'm an Australian-based software engineer and systems architect with a passion for automation, high-performance programming, and meaningful tools that eliminate repetitive work.
 I run my own dev company and build everything from fast AI pipelines to microcontroller-based hardware integrations.

+I believe that knowledge is more than just the language representing it.

 ---

 ## 🔭 I’m currently working on

-- 🧠 **FSS-RAG** — A hybrid CPU/GPU semantic search engine with memory-mapped indexing, deep reranking, and LLM-aware prep.
+- 🧠 **FSS-RAG** — A hybrid CPU/GPU semantic search engine with memory-mapped indexing, deep reranking, and LLM-aware document preparation.
-- 🧠 **FSS-RAG** — Ingests most files into a fully indexed, cleaned and enhanced hybrid retrieval model.
+  - Ingests nearly any file type into a fully indexed, cleaned, and enhanced hybrid retrieval model.
+  - By carefully breaking down and structuring the components, the best hardware and learning model are used for the task.
+  - Achieved millisecond query performance for advanced deep retrieval and sub ms for batch retrieval on modest hardware.
+  - Document ingestion speed/variability was proritised with ability to make sub document changes to the model with SIMD allowing live indexing during changes.

-- 🧰 **Codebase Analytic Toolkit** — Advanced static analysis and visualisation for multi-language codebases.
+- 🧰 **Codebase Analytic Toolkit** — Advanced static analysis and visualisation for multi-language codebases, featuring function graphing, quality metrics, and vibe code hardening.

-- 🌐 **LLM API Proxy** — Custom Ollama-compatible endpoints for chat, embeddings, reranking, summarisation, and metrics.
+- 🌐 **LLM API Proxy** — A unified interface for local machine learning models with endpoints for chat, embeddings, reranking, summarisation, and performance/token benchmarks, logs and metrics.

-- 🧪 **Embedded Dyno Controller** — Arduino + Pi system for real-time torque/RPM testing using sensors and PID control.
+- 🧪 **Embedded Dyno Controller** — Arduino + Raspberry Pi system for real-time torque and RPM testing, using calibrated sensors, EEPROM settings, and PID load control.

 ---